endpass/endpass-wallet/README.md

 Lightweight, easy to use Ethereum wallet.

-### This project is still undergoing active development and is not ready for production use.
+### The "release" branch is the stable version of the wallet.

 ## Developer Instructions